nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 319
 00:18:28,128 --> 00:18:33,919
-[SPEAKER_01]: I would just make sure we have everything else completed before we jump into any ACH or checklist.
+[SPEAKER_01]: I would just make sure we have everything else completed before we jump into any ACH or Checksmith stuff.

 320
 00:18:34,861 --> 00:18:37,885